 On to the big question: is The Detour any good?

 The first episode is the best and one of the funniest half hours I’ve seen on TV in a few years.
 It’s offensive, it’s clever, has amazing sight gags, and unlike the family car, it runs on all cylinders.
-The other 9 episodes exhibit a disappointing diminishing of returns as it veers into attempts at uncomfortable humor that do not work.
+The other 9 episodes exhibit a disappointing diminishing of returns as it veers into attempts at uncomfortable humor that fall flat.
 There’s also a wraparound story that distracts from the main plot and added nothing to the show.
 I also wanted more Sam Bee.
 Granted, she has three cameos as Nate Parker’s (Jason Jones) mother that are hilarious, but Bee is a star, dammit!
 She needs more face time!

-Despite the lack of Sam Bee, the main cast are quite good.
+Despite the lack of Sam Bee, the main cast members are quite good.
 Natalie Zea (who I last saw in Justified) plays well against her usual type of harried wife as a kind of wildcard alcoholic mom who keeps Nate off-balanced and is the yin to Nate’s yang.
-Ashley Gerasimovich plays thirteen-year-old daughter Delilah, and has some great moments being the lone voice of reason in the Parker clan.
+Ashley Gerasimovich plays thirteen-year-old daughter Delilah and has some great moments being the lone voice of reason in the Parker clan.